Henoch–Schönlein purpura: Epidemiology

 HSP occurs more often in children than in adults, and usually follows an upper respiratory tract infection.
 Half of affected patients are below the age of six, and 90% are under ten.
 It occurs about twice as often in boys as in girls.
 The incidence of HSP in children is about 20 per 100,000 children per year, making it the most common vasculitis in children.

 Cases of HSP may occur anytime throughout the year, but some studies have found that fewer cases occur during the summer months.

 History

-The disease is named after Eduard Heinrich Henoch (1820–1910), a German pediatrician (nephew of Moritz Heinrich Romberg) and his teacher Johann Lukas Schönlein (1793–1864), who described it in the 1860s.
-Schönlein associated the purpura and arthritis, and Henoch the purpura and gastrointestinal involvement.
+The disease is named after Eduard Heinrich Henoch (1820–1910), a German pediatrician (nephew of Moritz Heinrich Romberg, the pioneer of neurology) and his teacher Johann Lukas Schönlein (1793–1864).
+Johann Schönlein described the condition as an entity in 1837; Eduard Heinrich Henoch in 1868 reported the first case of a patient with colic, bloody diarrhea, painful joints, and a rash.
 The English physician William Heberden (1710–1801) and the dermatologist Robert Willan (1757–1812) had already described the disease in 1802 and 1808, respectively, but the name Heberden–Willan disease has fallen into disuse.
-William Osler was the first to recognise the underlying allergic mechanism of HSP.
+Moreover, Willan was the first to describe an exanthematous rash of childhood known as erythema infectiosum in 1799.
+In 1920, Eduard Glanzmann(1887-1959), a Swiss pediatrician noted for his contributions in the fields of infectious disease, vitamin therapy and, mostly the field of haematology.
+He recognised the role of allergy in the pathogenesis of Henoch–Schonlein purpura, hence the understanding of the allergic component in HSP.
+William Osler is also the first to recognise the underlying allergic mechanism of HSP.
+In 2012, the International Chapel Hill Consensus Conference Nomenclature of Vasculitides renamed HSP IgA vasculitis.
+Prior to this, the disease was more often known as Henoch–Schönlein purpura rather than the reverse.

+In popular culture

+The disease was featured in the TV series House in the season 6 episode "Open and Shut".